 Harry M. Dotson Park in Stanton is a definite “find.”
 A reader recommended it ages ago – but I was never in the area to take photos until recently.
 It’s beautiful, enclosed, and fun for pirate pretend.

-Location: The location was a little tricky.
+How to Get to Dotson Park in Stanton: The location was a little tricky.
 The maps I consulted didn’t take me to the right place.
 The address is 10350 Fern in Stanton.
 Apparently there are two sections of Fern.
 The park is on the section north of Katella.
-We took Katella from Disneyland and turned right onto Beach Blvd., right onto Cerritos, and a left onto Fern (park is on the right).
+We took Katella from Disneyland and turned right onto Beach Blvd, right onto Cerritos, and a left onto Fern (park is on the right).
 A more direct way, would be to take the 22 Garden Grove Freeway and exit at Beach Blvd.
 Then you can just travel towards Adventure City and take the right onto Cerritos and left onto Fern.
 (Address: 10350 Fern Avenue, Stanton) MAP TO HARRY M. DOTSON PARK IN STANTON

 Recommended by: Tracy (her comments in italics)